muke101/learnr-solutions/README.md

 21. `Rewrite your fizzbuzz loop inside a function, and have the number it counts to (previously 100) be controlled by an argument you pass to the function.`

-22. `Write the parts of your fizzbuzz loops which check if a number if a multiple of 3, 5 or both as three separate functions which return true or false (return, not print).
+22. `Write the parts of your fizzbuzz loops which check if a number is a multiple of 3, 5 or both as three separate functions which return true or false (return, not print).
 Use these functions in the if statements of your fizzbuzz function.`

 23. `Write a function which takes a number of returns it’s factorial using a for loop.
 (A factorial is every integer before a given integer up to 1 multiplied together, so for example the factorial of 5 would be 5*4*3*2*1=120)`